 Eau de Toilette

-Jacques Guerlain named his creation “Mitsouko” after the name of the heroine in the bestselling novel of that time called La Bataille.
+Jacques Guerlain named his creation “Mitsouko” after the heroine in the bestselling novel of that time called La Bataille.
 Mitsouko, a beautiful married Japanese woman, secretly loves a British officer.
 In 1905, the Russo-Japanese war breaks out.
 Mitsouko awaits with dignity the outcome of the battle, nobly dominating her feelings.

 Jacques Guerlain had the incredible and daring idea of combining a chypre with a very fruity peach note, giving this fragrance all of its modernity.

 Designed by Georges Chevalier, its bottle is underscored with graceful scrolls typical of Art Nouveau.
 Its avant-garde stopper, in the form of a hollowed heart, represented a real technical feat at the time.

 A masterpiece of balance and originality, Mitsouko marries a fruity note of peach with jasmine flowers and May rose.
 The mysterious dry-down of the fragrance blends spicy notes with those of underbrush and vetiver.

 Mitsouko initiates the use of the peach note in perfumery.
 Illustrating the innovative side of its creators, Mitsouko is the first fruity chypre fragrance in the perfume world, following other chypre fragrances introduced by Guerlain.